 - m.
 Public Contract Code '7104 which requires a clause specific to hazardous waste and unforeseen conditions in any public works contract involving excavations deeper than four feet.
 The Code also requires the Contractor to notify the District in writing if any hazardous waste or other unforeseen latent physical conditions are found in the course of excavation.
 The District must promptly investigate and issue a change order if necessary. - n.
-Labor Code '6705 which requires special trench shoring for public works in excess of \$25,000. - o.
+Labor Code section 6705 requires protection of workers in excavation of trenches shoring in contracts for public works in excess of \$25,000.
+In advance of excavation Contractor shall submit a detailed plan showing the design of shoring, bracing, sloping, or other provisions to be made for worker protection from the hazard of caving ground during the excavation of such trench or trenches, for acceptance by the District or by a registered civil or structural engineer employed by the District to whom authority to accept has been delegated.
+If such plan varies from the shoring system standards, the plan shall be prepared by a registered civil or structural engineer. - o.
 Business & Professions Code "7028.7 and 7028.15 pertaining to licensing requirements for Contractors who perform public works. - p.
 Public Contract Code '7013(b) requires a provision regarding antitrust claims assignments.
 The contractor or subcontractor must "offer and agree to assign any antitrust claim arising from the purchase of goods, services or materials." - q.
-Workers' compensation laws (Labor Code '3700 insurance, Business & Professions Code "7124.6 disclosure of complaints, 7125 address of insurance carrier, and 7125.1 evidence of coverage). - r.
+Workers' compensation laws (Labor Code '3700 insurance, Business & Professions Code ''7124.6 disclosure of complaints, 7125 address of insurance carrier, and 7125.1 evidence of coverage). - r.
 All other federal, state and local laws; and - s.
 All other federal, state and local regulations and orders issued under any applicable law. - t.
 Governing Law and Venue.
 In the event of litigation, the contract documents and all matters related to the work shall be governed by and controlled only in accordance with the laws of the State of California.
-Venue shall be with the appropriate state court in the County of Monterey only. - u.
+Venue shall be with the appropriate state court in the County of Monterey only.

+u.
 The Americans with Disabilities Act (ADA) prohibiting discrimination on the basis of disability.